Skip to content

 The time to mummification depends on temperature, humidity, airflow, and body size.
 A small infant can mummify in as little as two to three weeks in desert-like conditions.
 An adult in a ventilated attic in hot dry conditions may take two to three months for partial mummification.
 Once mummified, the body is resistant to further change as long as humidity remains low.
 Moisture re-exposure initiates renewed putrefaction.

 The forensic value of mummification is the same as adipocere: long-duration preservation of cause-of-death evidence.
 Wound tracks from sharp-force injuries, ligature marks, blunt-force injuries to bone, and sometimes even facial features can be preserved for years.
 The Juanita ice mummy (Capacocha ritual sacrifice, Peru, c.
-1450 CE), studied by US forensic anthropologists at National Geographic in the 1990s, showed intact cranial fracture morphology after five centuries of cold-desiccation preservation: the extreme end of the spectrum.
+1450 CE), examined by forensic anthropologists in the 1990s, retained intact cranial fracture morphology after five centuries of cold-desiccation: the extreme end of the preservation spectrum.

 In India, the mummified infants and neonates occasionally encountered in well-to-do households (sometimes concealed in trunks or almirah drawers in closed rooms) present a distinct forensic pattern: the small body, high surface-area-to-volume ratio, and hot dry room conditions all favour rapid desiccation.
 The distinction from adipocere (mummification is dry, brown, and leathery; adipocere is moist, greasy, and grey-white) is made on macroscopic examination.